Rakshita-04/smart-expense-tracker/README.md

 This project is deployed on Vercel.
 To deploy your own instance:

-1.Push the project to GitHub
+- Push the project to GitHub
-2.Go to Vercel and import your repo
+- Go to Vercel and import your repo
-3.Add environment variables in the Vercel dashboard 4.Deploy with a single click 🎉
+- Add environment variables in the Vercel dashboard
+- Deploy with a single click